BlazeHunterVN1610/Modernity-NomiCEu/README.md

-# Modernity-NomiCEu
+# Modernity Nomifactory CEu
-Modified Modernity texture pack for Nomifactory CEu
+This texture pack orignally created by AstroTibs: https://www.curseforge.com/minecraft/texture-packs/modernity Fork of Modernity texture pack for Nomifactory CEu

+Many textures have some minor change and some addtional textures to fit the style of Nomifactory (specifically AE2 UEL and its new addon)